 Holders of the bonds could take serious losses.
 Moody’s current rating implies that creditors would experience losses of 35% to 65% on their investment if there’s a default.

 WHAT HAPPENS WHEN A COUNTRY DEFAULTS?

 Often investors and the defaulting government will negotiate a settlement in which bondholders are given new bonds that are worth less but that at least give them some partial compensation.
 It’s hard, however, to see how that could be the case now with the war going on and Western sanctions barring many dealings with Russia, its banks and companies.

 In some cases, creditors can sue.
-In this case, Russian bonds are believed to come with clauses that permit a majority of creditors to agree to a settlement and then force that settlement on the minority, forestalling lawsuits.
-Again, it’s unclear how that would work when many law firms are leery of dealing with Russia.
+In this case, Russian bonds are believed to come with clauses that permit a majority of creditors to agree to a settlement and then force that settlement on the rest, forestalling lawsuits by minority holdout creditors.

 Once a country defaults, it can be cut off from bond-market borrowing until the default is sorted out and investors regain confidence in the government’s ability and willingness to pay.
 Russia’s government can still borrow rubles at home, where it mostly relies on Russian banks to buy its bonds.

 Russia is already suffering severe economic impact from the sanctions, which have sent the ruble plunging and disrupted trade and financial ties with the rest of the world.

 So the default would be one more symptom of Moscow’s wider political and financial isolation as a result of its invasion of Ukraine.